Heirian/open-gamarch/RABISCOFRAME.md

 - O que é Gamarch?

-É um site que possibilita a que os jogadores se comuniquem em uma única plataforma desenvolvendo a comunidade de seus jogos favoritos.
-Aprendendo uns com os outros e aumentando o nivel do multiplayer e do proprio experiencia com jogos.
-Cada jogo tendo sua propria area e forum para que os usuarios se sintam a vontade em conversar uns com os outros.
-Compartilhar experiencias, estrategias e desenvolver novas coisas.
+Como jogar em alto nível?
+Gamarch é um site que possibilita a jogadores se comunicarem em uma única plataforma assim desenvolvendo a comunidade de seus jogos favoritos.
+Aprendendo uns com os outros e aumentando o nivel do multiplayer e da propria experiencia com jogos.
+Cada jogo possui sua propria area e um forum para que os usuarios se sintam a vontade em conversar uns com os outros.
+Compartilhe experiencias, crie estrategias e desenvolva novas coisas.

+How to gaming at a high level?
+Gamarch is a site that allows players to communicate on a single platform thus developing the community of their favorite games.
+Learning from each other and increasing the level of multiplayer and own experience with games.
+Each game has its own area and a forum for users to feel comfortable talking to each other.
+Share experiences, strategize and develop new things in your newest playground

 ==================================================